NerTzhuLz/PhoenixBot/README.md

     * NOT ping - just display names
     * Works with full squads
     * Not closed squads (check player count)

-* MySquads - Lists the squads you are waiting on
-    * Sections for "Subbed squads", "Hosted squads" and "Full squads"
 * Close (host) - lets the host stop more people from joining a squad
     * "All" option
     * Replace squad player count with "X"
     * Cannot close full lobbies
     * Notify subscribers that the squad has closed?

+* MySquads - Lists the squads you are waiting on
+    * Sections for "Subbed squads", "Hosted squads" and "Full squads"
 * Add (host) - Adds one to the players in the squad (if a random joins after a squad is hosted)
-    * Add an "Are you sure?" message if this will get the player count to 4?
+    * If this will fill squad, require an extra argument
     * Can trigger full squad
 * Remove (host) - Removes one nameless player from the squad
     * Cannot go below the number of people who have used "join" + the host - just to complement "Add"